MUSIT-Norway/musit/README.md

 * [NodeJS](https://nodejs.org/en/download) v5+ with NPM for your operating system

 After NodeJS and NPM is installed you need to install some global libraries through NPM to be able to run the project.

 1. cd gui
 2. npm install webpack -g
 3. npm install webpack-dev-server -g
 4. npm install babel -g
 5. npm install phantomjs-prebuilt -g
 6. npm install

-(*For your convenience a initialize.sh script has been added to the gui directory that execute these commands*)
+(_For your convenience a initialize.sh script has been added to the gui directory that execute these commands_)

 #### Building

-While standing in the gui directory you can build the project by using the webpack command.
+While standing in the gui directory you can build the project by using the npm run build command.

 #### Running

 You use npm to run the application while standing in the gui directory and the following targets are available:
-* start - This target will start the webpack dev server for development cycle
+TBD

 ## Contact

-If you are interested in participating in the project please contact musit@musit.uio.no
+If you are interested in participating in the project please contact opensource@musit.uio.no